Cross Purposes

 The origin of Cross Purposes was in a regular Melbourne-based seminar called The Theology and Culture Project where participants would gather to share a drink, listen to the work of a creative theological thinker, and discuss that work with each other.
 The emphasis was always on a genuinely theological dialogue across the wide intellectual and cultural space the church traverses today.
 The project was born of a passionate belief that the church is called to think as well as to act.

 After a few years it became clear that gathering together was becoming more and more difficult.
-After much deliberation, we decided to migrate the project toward a more portable format, a subcription-based newsletter/journal called Cross Purposes that would be published by the Doctrine and Liturgy Committee of the Uniting Church Synod of Victoria and Tasmania.
-Following the dismissal of that Committee in early 2007, the Hawthorn Parish was kind enough to take over as our publisher.
+After much deliberation, we decided to migrate the project toward a more portable format, a subcription-based journal called Cross Purposes that would be published by the Doctrine and Liturgy Committee of the Uniting Church Synod of Victoria and Tasmania.
+Following the dismissal of that Committee in early 2007, the Auburn congregation of the Uniting Church, in Melbourne, was kind enough to take over as our publisher.
+As of July 2013, the publishing batton was passed to the Hotham Parish in North Melbourne.

 Blessings